Christmas: 19th century

-20th century
+20th and 21st centuries

-During the First World War and particularly (but not exclusively) in 1914, a series of informal truces took place for Christmas between opposing armies.
-The truces, which were organised spontaneously by fighting men, ranged from promises not to shoot shouted at a distance in order to ease the pressure of war for the day to friendly socializing, gift giving and even sport between enemies.
+During the First World War and particularly in 1914, a series of informal truces took place for Christmas between opposing armies.
+The truces, which were organised spontaneously by fighting men, ranged from promises not to shoot (shouted at a distance in order to ease the pressure of war for the day) to friendly socializing, gift giving and even sport between enemies.
 These incidents became a well known and semi-mythologised part of popular memory.
 They have been described as a symbol of common humanity even in the darkest of situations and used to demonstrate to children the ideals of Christmas.

-Up to the 1950s in the UK, many Christmas customs were restricted to the upper classes and better-off families.
-The mass of the population had not adopted many of the Christmas rituals that later became general.
-The Christmas tree was rare.
-Christmas dinner might be beef or goose – certainly not turkey.
-In their stockings children might get an apple, orange, and sweets.
-Full celebration of a family Christmas with all the trimmings only became widespread with increased prosperity from the 1950s.
-National papers were published on Christmas Day until 1912.
-Post was still delivered on Christmas Day until 1961.
-League football matches continued in Scotland until the 1970s while in England they ceased at the end of the 1950s.

 Under the state atheism of the Soviet Union, after its foundation in 1917, Christmas celebrations—along with other Christian holidays—were prohibited in public.
-During the 1920s, '30s, and '40s, the League of Militant Atheists encouraged school pupils to campaign against Christmas traditions, such as the Christmas tree, as well as other Christian holidays, including Easter; the League established an antireligious holiday to be the 31st of each month as a replacement.
+During the 1920s, 1930s, and 1940s, the League of Militant Atheists encouraged school pupils to campaign against Christmas traditions, such as the Christmas tree, as well as other Christian holidays, including Easter; the League established an antireligious holiday to be the 31st of each month as a replacement.
 At the height of this persecution, in 1929, on Christmas Day, children in Moscow were encouraged to spit on crucifixes as a protest against the holiday.
 Instead, the importance of the holiday and all its trappings, such as the Christmas tree and gift-giving, was transferred to the New Year.
 It was not until the dissolution of the Soviet Union in 1991 that the persecution ended and Orthodox Christmas became a state holiday again for the first time in Russia after seven decades.

-European History Professor Joseph Perry wrote that likewise, in Nazi Germany, "because Nazi ideologues saw organized religion as an enemy of the totalitarian state, propagandists sought to deemphasize—or eliminate altogether—the Christian aspects of the holiday" and that "Propagandists tirelessly promoted numerous Nazified Christmas songs, which replaced Christian themes with the regime's racial ideologies."
+In 1991, the Gubbio Christmas Tree, in Italy, 650 m high and decorated with over 700 lights, entered the Guinness Book of Records as the tallest Christmas tree in the world.
+European History Professor Joseph Perry wrote that likewise, in Nazi Germany, "because Nazi ideologues saw organized religion as an enemy of the totalitarian state, propagandists sought to deemphasize—or eliminate altogether—the Christian aspects of the holiday" and that "Propagandists tirelessly promoted numerous Nazified Christmas songs, which replaced Christian themes with the regime's racial ideologies".

-As Christmas celebrations began to be held around the world even outside traditional Christian cultures in the 20th century, some Muslim-majority countries subsequently banned the practice of Christmas, claiming it undermines Islam.
+As Christmas celebrations began to spread globally even outside traditional Christian cultures, several Muslim-majority countries began to ban the observance of Christmas, claiming it undermined Islam.
+In 2023, public Christmas celebrations were cancelled in Bethlehem, the city synonymous with the birth of Jesus.
+Palestinian leaders of various Christian denominations cited the ongoing Israel–Gaza war in their unanimous decision to cancel celebrations.